 The actual logistics are a bit more complicated than this, but that is basically how it works.
 Motorized sliders for time-lapse are becoming smaller and more affordable every day.
 The Rhino brand slider is about $600 for instance.

 Does this seem convoluted, complicated, or difficult?
 Perhaps if you’re not accustomed to using these video tools, it might seem that way.
-But, I assure that with a bit of trial and error you will quickly master the workflow.
+But, I assure you that with a bit of trial and error you will quickly master the workflow.
 And, the rewards of shooting an amazing timelapse sequence absolutely makes it worth the effort.

 Ben Blankenship was born in Nashville, Tennessee.
 As a young man, he studied ceramics and fine arts.
 In college, he pursued filmmaking, writing, and photography.
 After graduation, he worked for nearly a decade in broadcast television as a video editor, photographer, and cinematographer.
 Over the last several years, he has transitioned into working full-time as a photojournalist and travel photographer.
 He has worked abroad in Costa Rica, Belize, and Uganda.
 His photographic passions include wildlife, conservation, travel, events, and documenting social and political events around the world.
 His work has been published in the New York Times, The Oregonian Newspaper, and by Photographers Without Borders.
 He currently splits his time between living in Costa Rica and Tennessee.
 See the most recent work on his website here: www.ben-blankenship.com